 Trading is not just about managing your financial capital.
 You also need to manage your psychological capital.
 Your decision-making will be affected when you make money and when you lose money.
 This is why fear and greed play such a big role in the market.

-Ultimately, to be a successful trader you need to manage your psychological capital so that you can make good trading and investment decisions regardless of what’s happening to your profit and loss.
+To be a successful trader, you need to manage your psychological capital so that you can make good trading and investment decisions regardless of what’s happening to your profit and loss.
 Most people can only learn to do this properly by trading with real money.
-This means that you shouldn’t expect paper trading success to immediately translate to live trading success.
+This means that you shouldn’t expect paper trading success to translate to live trading success immediately.

 It also means that when you start live trading, you should start out with the smallest position size possible.
 Some people even believe that paper trading is so different from live trading that it can have a negative effect on your education as a trader.
 We feel there is still a lot of value to paper trading, but it’s important to be aware of the drawbacks.